 5. Give an itinerary.
 You can let guests know what you are doing and where things will happen.
 This is especially important if your group will be travelling to multiple locations for the party.

 6. Leave room in the schedule for the unknown.
 The bride may be having too much fun at a spot to leave or your caterer is still serving.
 No matter what, don’t have a rigid party schedule – the bride is most likely stressed enough about her wedding schedule and this is a time to relax.

 7. Set a budget and stick to it.
 As the maid of honor, the hen party most likely comes out of yours and the other bridesmaids pockets.
 So, consider your budget when making plans – and make sure everyone is on board to chip in some money.

 8. Send out official invitations early.
 You want guests to have time to plan, especially if it will take a whole day or go late into the night.

 9. Try something new that everyone will enjoy.
 For example, you could do a pole dancing class and let everyone have some fun while learning something new – and it will be something the bride will never forget.

 10. Use party games.
 The games can be as fun as you would like.
 There are plenty of ideas online and even Pinterest.
 Some popular games include: Name that Lingerie, the Groom Quiz, Hone a Sex Skill, and more.

-11. Include favors.
-Your favors don’t have to be expensive.
+11. Include favours.
+Your favours don’t have to be expensive.
 They could be everything from funky sunglasses to flip flops to pictures taken at the event.
 But, give guests something to remember the party.

-Readers: What was your most memorable moment at a bachelorette party?
-Got any fun ideas to share?!
+Readers: What was your most memorable moment at a hen party?
+Got any fun ideas to share?